RakhithJK/BishopFox-sliver-wiki/Traffic-Encoders.md

 The `malloc` function takes a `uint64` size.
 The function should allocate a buffer of the given size in bytes, and return a pointer to.

-The `free` function takes a pointer to memory which should be freed.
+The `free` function takes a pointer to memory which should be freed and a size.

 For example, a return value in Go may look like: